Welcome to The IET Teesside Network

 IET Teesside Local Network supported Wise academies with a successful funding application to allow children from three schools in Sunderland to design and make vehicles as part of the Primary Engineer Programme putting learning into a real life context with purpose.

-The funding supported the primary engineering project involving years 2 and 6 students in three Sundeland academies (Bexhill, Town End and Hastings Hill academies).
+The funding supported the primary engineering project involving years 2 and 6 students in three Sunderland academies (Bexhill, Town End and Hastings Hill academies).

 The brief of the project was to make two types of vehicle.
 One vehicle needed to be powered by batteries (year 6 vehicle) and the other did not (year 2 vehicle).